- September 4, 2019

 “It's a shame that the single player isn't available yet, but overall the core gameplay is fun, engaging, and I look forward to spending many more hours in the game!”

 “Without the game portion, it could be just a stylized PDF.
-If it wanted to embrace its tool aspect further, it could have been designed very differently, like a wiki (which it already is) with gameplay elements to facilitate better understanding of concepts.”
+If it wanted to embrace its tool aspect further, it could have been designed very differently, like a wiki (which it already is) with gameplay elements to facilitate a better understanding of concepts.”

-“While the game succeeds at presenting real-life concepts, it just downright fails to teach you how to play it.
-There are two rather in-depth looking guides for each team, but they boil down to saying what you can do and what the red team should do to make any progress in the first place, as most of their content is still explaining what the individual actions would do in real life, which is not what a gameplay guide should contain.”
+“While the game succeeds at presenting real-life concepts, it downright fails to teach you how to play it.
+There are two rather in-depth looking guides for each team, but they boil down to saying what you can do and what the red team should do to make any progress in the first place, as most of their content still explains what the individual actions would do in real life, which is not what a gameplay guide should contain.”

 “Not even mentioning how quickly the gameplay loop gets old.”